-The internal Root CA dynamically generates all certificates used between the client browser and SSL Manager.
+The internal Root CA dynamically generates all certificates used between the client browser and Content Gateway.

-- You must have an internal Root CA to pass inbound traffic to SSL Manager. - You can either import or create the CA. - The internal Root CA is stored in /opt/WCG/sxsuite/conf/CA_default/PCA. - The name of the CA is PCAcert.pem
+- You must have an internal Root CA to pass inbound traffic to Content Gateway. - You can either import or create the CA. - The internal Root CA is stored in the SSL configuration database.

 Back up the existing internal Root CA before importing or creating a new one.
-This enables you to return to an earlier version of the certificate, if necessary.
-See Backing up your internal Root CA, page 147 for details.
+This enables you to return to an earlier version, if necessary.
+See Backing up your internal Root CA, page 170 for details.